carpentries/trainers/policy/it_curriculum_maintainance.md

 instructors who teach other curricula for The Carpentries, maintainance of the IT curriculum involves a greater number of stakeholders.

 The IT curriculum does not have a standard Curriculum Advisory Committee.
-Instead an elected leadership panel fulfills this role and solicits feedback from the whole community of trainers as needed.
+Instead the Trainers Leadership Committee fulfills this role and solicits feedback from the whole community of trainers as needed.

 ## Definitions